 Download All Country Data

-However, being ready for an epidemic on paper does not necessarily equal strong performance in real life.
-Measuring a country’s ability to respond requires review of all elements of the global health security system—from laboratories and surveillance, to universal health coverage and leadership—work together to detect and respond to disease threats.
+However, being ready for an epidemic on paper does not always equal strong performance in real life.
+Measuring a country’s ability to respond requires review of how all elements of the global health security system—from laboratories and surveillance, to universal health coverage and leadership—work together to detect and respond to disease threats.

 It’s ambitious but achievable